King’s Day in Netherlands

 The royal family will spend King’s Day 2026 visiting the town of Dokkum.

-In addition to the royal’s family visit (which is a televised event), traditional King’s Day activities include free markets (where people can sell their secondhand items without a permit), fun fairs, outdoor dance parties and concerts.
+In addition to the royal family visit (a televised event), traditional King’s Day activities include free markets (where people can sell their secondhand items without a permit), fun fairs, outdoor dance parties and concerts.
 In many cities, festivities begin the evening prior (26 April) which is referred to as King’s Night (or Koningsnacht).

 ORANGE ON KING’S DAY